ibexa/documentation-developer/docs/content_management/content_management_guide.md

 Content items can have several [versions]([[= user_doc =]]/content_management/content_versions/).
 By default, there are three version statuses available: draft, published, and archived.
-Before they are published, drafts can be routed between different user roles for review and approval.
+Before they're published, drafts can be routed between different user roles for review and approval.

 ![Versions](img/versions.png)